cryptum-official/cryptum-sdk/README.md

 ## About Project

 This project is to provide an integration with the Cryptum backend.
-This project calls Cryptum terminals using Clean Architecture and NodeJS.
+This project calls Cryptum API using Clean Architecture and NodeJS.
 ## Starting
 ### Installation
 #### Requirements for install